CanerErgez/laravel-state-machine/docs/first_guard.md

     return $this;
 - If you are use `$this->data['data']['error']` value, when code find any `false` in `$this->data['result']`, this error message add the throwing exception.

+- Your control logic should be in `check()` method.
+Transition are run each Guards `check()` method.

 - Each Guard must be return `$this`